bimobject/api-documentation/03-embed-api/README.md

 # Embed API

 Our Embed API empowers you to integrate core functionalities like 3D previews and BIMobject downloads directly into your own website or application.
-This API is constantly evolving, with new features and enhancements on the horizon.
-Stay tuned for more updates, and feel free to reach out to us with any questions or suggestions.

 ## Before using the API